benhoskings/babushka/README.markdown

 Finally, babushka also loads deps from `./babushka-deps` in the directory from which it was run.
 This is a good place for project-specific deps, because you can keep them within the project's source control.

-## n.b.

-A dep can run any code.
-Run deps of unknown origin at your own risk, and when choosing deps and dep sources, use the only real security there is: a network of trust.

-Many deps will change your system irreversibly, which is kind of the whole point, but it has to be said anyway.
-Use caution and always have a backup.

 ## acknowledgements

 [Fancypath](http://github.com/tred/fancypath/), by [Myles Byrne](http://www.myles.id.au/) & [Chris Lloyd](http://thelincolnshirepoacher.com/).
 It's how I made the paths so fancy.